acrolinx/acrolinx-coding-guidance/topics/text-extraction.md

 ## Check Format and Supporting Multiformat Editors

-If the host application provides a format that is natively supported by Acrolinx, like XML, or HTML format, then you should send the entire content to the Acrolinx Platform.
+If the host application provides a format that is natively supported by Acrolinx, like:

+* XML, or
+* HTML format,
+then you should send the entire content to the Acrolinx Platform.

 The Acrolinx Platform supports different check formats natively: